nvsontillano/todo-list-api/README.md

     Prevent abuse by limiting requests to certain endpoints.
     _Example:_ Apply rate limits to `/auth/login` to reduce brute-force attacks.
     Use libraries like `express-rate-limit`.

+6. **Linting**
+    Add linter like ESLint to enforce coding conventions.
+This will improve the readability and organization of the code.